How Servd Works

 We do this by using the concept of bundles.

-A bundle is simply a package containing a specific version of your application, the base software needed to execute it (PHP, nginx etc), and some configuration which allows us to understand the files inside your Git repo.
+A bundle is simply a package containing a specific version of your application, an installed vendor folder created from your composer.lock file, the base software needed to run everything (PHP, nginx etc), and some configuration which allows us to understand the files inside your Git repo.

 Once a bundle has been created it cannot be changed, but you can create as many bundles as you need.